jpollock/akka-serverless-presence-application/README.md

 Thankfully, Turkey Day this year was a success, with time well spent with family and lots of drink and delicious food, although I was not able to convince my sister, responsible for food prep this year, to use my Thanksgiving Turkey of a post (hey!) in her cooking process.
 On this year's Thanksgiving Day, knowing that I had a day full of eating and drinking ahead of me, I took part in an annual tradition of mine: the Peloton Turkey Burn.
+A great way to burn calories but also to reflect on what it means to be real-time, within the context of a virtual social event with 10s of 1000s of users joining, sharing data and other wise participating in a shared experience.
+What technology enables this?
+How should it all work to yield the best experience?
+And when can I start eating?
+All questions that flowed through my mind during this year's event.

 ---
 **NOTE**